os-chip-design/caravel_leros_2025/README.md

     git submodule update --init --recursive

-Then build the project start Docker and follow [the Docs](docs/source/index.md), or as follows:
+Then start Docker and follow [the Docs](docs/source/index.md), or as follows:

     make setup

-For a Mac install the CF RAM (it is included in the Makefile on Linux):
+Install the CF RAM and the DFF RAM (it should be included in the Makefile on Linux, below is for Mac):

     pip3 install --break-system-packages cf-ipm
     ipm install CF_SRAM_1024x32
+    ipm install DFFRAM256x32
+    gunzip ip/DFFRAM256x32/layout/gds/DFFRAM256x32.gds.gz

-Generate the Leros Verilog files
+Generate the Leros Verilog files (not needed as the SV files are included):

     make generate-verilog